 - 14.15.1 The Transmission Network Use of System (TNUoS) Tariff comprises two separate elements.
 Firstly, a locationally varying element derived from the DCLF ICRP transport model to reflect the costs of capital investment in, and the maintenance and operation of, a transmission system to provide bulk transport of power to and from different locations.
 Secondly, a non-locationally varying element related to the provision of residual revenue recovery.
 The combination of both these elements forms the TNUoS tariff.

-- 14.15.2 For generation TNUoS tariffs the locational element itself is comprised of five separate components.
-Three wider components
+- 14.15.2 For generation TNUoS tariffs the locational element itself is comprised of five three separate components.
+ThreeA wider component components -

-- Wider Peak Security Component
+- Wider Peak Securiuty Component

 - Wider Year Round Not-shared component

 - Wider Year Round component

-These components reflect the costs of the wider network under the different generation backgrounds set out in the Demand Security Criterion (for Peak Security component) and Economy Criterion (for both Year Round components) of the Security Standard.
+These components reflects the costs of the wider network, and under the combination of a different generation backgrounds set out in the Demand Security Criterion (for Peak Security component) and Economy Criterion (for both Year Round components) of the Security Standard.
 The two Year Round components reflect the unshared and shared costs of the wider network based on the diversity of generation plant types.